Home » Blog » Gift Ideas for Home Canners (Holiday 2025 Update)

 cases of canning jars stacked on a table

-Home canning jars come in several standard sizes and two mouth openings.
-The most common jars are 32-ounce quarts, 16-ounce pints, and 8-ounce half-pints.
-Pints and quarts are handy for canning most foods, while half-pint jars are most often used for jams, jellies, and relishes.
-Wide-mouth jars have an opening that can be easier to fill, but most canners use a mix of wide and regular-mouth jars.
+Canning jars come in several standard sizes and two mouth openings.
+The most common are 32-ounce quarts, 16-ounce pints, and 8-ounce half-pint jars.
+Pints and quarts are versatile for most foods, while half-pints are ideal for jams, jellies, and relishes.
+Wide-mouth jars are easier to fill, but many canners prefer keeping a mix of both wide and regular-mouth jars on hand.

 Canning Lids